lkwg82/sonar-mojo-bridge/README.md

 # about #

-like to have some checks on a maven project, represented by its pom.xml (only maven3 support)
+like to have some checks on a maven project based on existing maven pluginsv(only maven3 support)

+# changelog #

+2013-03-31
+- [versions] added line detection to sho correct line in pom.xml

+# screenshot #

 ![screenshot](https://github.com/SonarCommunity/sonar-maven-checks/blob/master/src/main/docs/screenshot.png?raw=true "screenshot")